This Beautiful Fantastic: Production

 Principal photography on the film began in London in July 2015.

 Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 61% based on 23 reviews, and an average rating of 6.08/10.
 On Metacritic, the film has a weighted average score of 51 out of 100, based on 10 critics, indicating "mixed or average reviews".

 Middling reviews from critics used the term "twee" with comparisons to Amélie.
 Negative reviews focused on there being too many distracting questions, such as why Bella doesn't just hire a gardener for a few days, and the film's depiction of troubled mental health as a charming eccentricity.
 Some reviews focused on taste, with Dennis Harvey calling the film a "formulaic crowd-pleaser", that audiences will either find the film sweet or too sweet.
 Sheri Linden calls the film "sweet but not saccharine" and Neil Genzlinger writes "enjoyable performances keep the tale from becoming too heavy-handed".

+BBC Television broadcast the film 12 times between 2018 and 2025, and it has been published on DVD in France.